azat-co/practicalnode/chapter1/chapter1.md

 ***Figure 1-1.** One-click installers for Node.js*

-If there’s no installer for your OS (page <https://nodejs.org/en/download>), you can get the source code and compile it yourself (Figure 1-2).
+If there’s no installer for your OS on the download page (page <https://nodejs.org/en/download>), you can get the source code and compile it yourself (Figure 1-2).

 ![alt](media/image2.png)